Module settings

 This ensures that the module automatically stops analyzing traffic when the campaign ends — helping you manage your subscription limits more efficiently.

-• Enable Automatic Blocking (Optional)
+Enable Automatic Blocking (Optional)

-• Automatic IP blocking – blocks fraudulent IPs at the Google Ads campaign level.
+For easier optimization, you can enable or disable:- Automatic IP blocking – blocks fraudulent IPs at the Google Ads campaign level.

-• Automatic site-level blocking – blocks low-quality traffic sources to save your ad budget.
+- Automatic site-level blocking – blocks low-quality traffic sources to save your ad budget.

-• Use Standard Tracking Parameters
+Use Standard Tracking Parameters

 You can apply our default tracking parameters to quickly and accurately group traffic.